 Negative cash flow over the long-term could lead to a business struggling or failing altogether.
 That’s why it’s so important to manage your cash flow by balancing when you’re paid versus when you pay others.
 It’s great if a client places a big order, but until the order becomes cash in your bank account, your cash flow (and ability to pay bills, expenses, and ultimately make a profit) is limited.

-A healthy cashflow is vital not just for the day-to-day running of your firm, but also to fund growth by raising new capital to fund the expansion of the business and hiring new talent.
-Using contractors is one way to harness talent without being committed to too many expenses.
+A healthy cash flow is vital not just for the day-to-day running of your firm, but also to fund growth by raising new capital to fund the expansion of the business and hiring new talent.

-But it can be challenging to keep the money coming in, particularly if your clients are SMEs - or if you are.
-To ensure that you are not spending all your time chasing invoices, you need to stay on top of what you owe and what is owed to you.
+To ensure that you’re not spending all your time chasing invoices, you need to stay on top of what you owe and what is owed to you.
 It is important to know key metrics such as how long it takes to get paid after a sale; how long it takes you to pay what you owe and how long it takes for you to turn inventory into sales.

 Many professional services firms are on retainers, but if not, customers will take as long to pay you as they can.
 You can get ahead of the game by billing early, asking for deposits upfront and encouraging them to pay more quickly by offering a discount for early payments.

 When it comes to your own bills, the longer you can take to pay, the better it is for your cash flow, but you have to strike a balance between having that cash available and keeping your creditors happy.

 With American Express, you can have up to 54 day payment terms1 allowing you to keep your suppliers happy by paying them on time.
 This can help reduce the need for external financing while giving you a more stable and predictable cashflow.